Explore the Universe with Gravitational Waves

 I gave an informal talk about black holes, gravitational waves, and LIGO in the podcast "バイリンガルニュース".

-I am pleased to tell you that recently I have got promoted as Assistant Research Professor in the LIGO group at Penn State.
+I am pleased to announce that recently I have got promoted as Assistant Research Professor in the LIGO group at Penn State.

 We developed a Bayesian formalism for parameter inference of anisotropic stochastic gravitational wave background.